NRhzhao/chef-install/README.md

 Currently, we have included Linux and Windows support for New Relic's infrastructure and logs integrations.

-{% note %}

-**Note:** Specific version of agent install is not supported, New Relic CLI will always install latest released version of agent.
+### Note: Specific version of agent install is not supported, New Relic CLI will always install latest released version of agent.

-{% endnote %}

 ## Installation